Were you blocked on Facebook recently?

 Report conversation participant(s) [..] and click

-Not everyone would feel comfortable in trying this one as you may fear that Facebook takes action against you or your friend.
-You should not worry too much about this as there’s no real person there to manually verify each single report.
-I have personally used this option several times without any issue.
+Not everyone would feel comfortable in trying this one as you may fear that Facebook takes action for reporting your friend.
+Rest assured, I have personally used this option several times without any issue.

 Chances are that you remember your mutual friends with that person.
 Go ahead and inquire about the person whom you suspect has blocked you.
 Ask them if they are able to see him or her in their friend list recently, or if they can view his or her profile.
 If they can, this means you have been blocked on Facebook.